Material-Blazor/Material.Blazor/README.md

 - Material.Blazor is available at https://www.nuget.org/packages/Material.Blazor.
 - If you intend to submit pull requests please note that we use a gitub repository with a `main` branch upon which pull requests can be made.
 You can read [detailed development environment instructions](https://material-blazor.com/docs/articles/DevelopmentEnvironment.html) on our docs site.

-Material.Blazor has two release 'trains' available via NuGet
+Material.Blazor has two release trains available via NuGet.
+The trains are MD2 and MD3 based.
+The MD2 NuGet packages are available in V3, V4, and V5.
+The MD3 NuGet packages are available in V5.
 - V3.x is a DotNet 6 LTS stable version using Material Design 2 and is the version used in most production settings
 - V4.x is a DotNet 7 STS stable version using Material Design 2 and is the version used in some production settings
 - V5.x is a DotNet 8 LTS RC version.
 - V5.x also has introductory work using Material Design 3.
 - To see the MD3 work in progress you need to browse to https://material-blazor.github.io/Material.Blazor.MD3.Current/)
-- As of .Net 8 RC1 two Nuget packages are released that correspond to the release 'trains':
+- As of .Net 8 RC1 two NuGet packages are released that correspond to the release trains:
     - Material.Blazor (.Net 8 RC1 & Material Design 2)
     - Material.Blazor.MD3 (.Net 8 RC1 & Material Design 3)